Notre-Dame Cathedral in Paris: History, Tips & Reopening

-Notre Dame de Paris is reopening!
+Notre Dame Cathedral in Paris is open again!
 The cathedral is one of top 10 places to visit in Paris.
 With a history that goes back almost 900 years, this Gothic cathedral has witnessed some of the most important moments in French history.
 This medieval structure (immortalized by Victor Hugo in one of his novels) never fails to impress with its majestic architecture and wealth of artwork.
 Such as the magnificent rose windows in the transept, which are among the largest in Europe, with a diameter of no less than 13 meters.
 Notre Dame is located on the Île de la Cité, the historic city center of Paris in the 4th arrondissement.

-• Fun to do: Tickets Paris Hop On Hop Off Bus + Cruise on the Seine (1h) →
+Fun to do: Tickets Paris Hop On Hop Off Bus + Cruise on the Seine (1h) →

-• Nice combination: Tickets Montparnasse Tower + Tootbus Hop-On-Hop-Off Paris →
+Nice combination: Tickets Montparnasse Tower + Tootbus Hop-On-Hop-Off Paris →

 Plan your next city trip to Paris!